lndgalante/veda-takehome/README.md

 - I display the input amount in red if the value is bigger than the selected token (i.e. user inserts 18 in the input amount but their WBTC balance in 17.2, then the text will be shown in red)

 ## Questions for Veda team
-- For the TVL feature I have a final result of `$37.3M` but Ether.fi has a value of `$38.4M`, so I'm a bit worried where that difference is coming from, since I would like that the TVL is as accurate as possible that's why I'm reading the `totalSupply` directly from chain.
+- For the TVL feature I have a final result of `$36.6M` but Ether.fi has a value of `$37.7M`, so I'm a bit worried where that `~1M` difference is coming from, since I would like that the TVL is as accurate as possible, and that's why I'm reading the `totalSupply` directly from chain.
 Is Ether.fi addding something extra, or I'm miscalculating the TVL?
 - I haven't used yet the `Accountant` and `Lens` contracts, should those be used in this challenge?